atomist-attic/rug/README.md

 $ mvn -P npm-release test
 ```

-The documentation for all of the Rug types will be in a directory
+The documentation for all of the Rug extensions will be in a directory
 named `target/.atomist/node_modules/@atomist/rug/typedoc`.